-This is another example of ClearCase's transparency feature: a standard pathname accesses one of many different variants of a file system object.
+This is another example of ClearCase transparency: a standard pathname accesses one of many different variants of a file system object.
 Note this distinction, however:

-- A version of an element appears in a dynamic view because it is selected by a config spec rule. - > A particular derived object appears in a dynamic view as the result of a build or a winkin.
+- A version of an element appears in a dynamic view because it is selected by a configuration specification rule. - > A particular derived object appears in a dynamic view as the result of a build or a winkin.